stevecosner/docker-nginx/README.md

-# docker-nginx-web-dev
+# docker-nginx
-Web developement container using Nginx, Docker and Bootstrap Themes with an about me page, blog and landing page.
+Web developement containers using Nginx and Docker.

-Home page is using the Landing page theme.  /

-About me page is using the Resume theme.  /about

-Blog page is using the Clean Blog theme.  /blog